Rustfahrtagentur/microcad/doc/attributes.md

 # Attributes

-Attributes are built-in syntax elements to enrich statements with additional information or act as instructions to the µcad interpreter.
+Attributes are built-in syntax elements to enrich statements with additional information or to pass instructions to the µcad interpreter.
 For example, you can attach metadata like a part id to an object node:

 ```µcad,attributes_part_id